hannes/MonetDBLite/README.md

 ##### Permanent Database

-If you want to store the database permanently on your local machine, you will need to initiate the `dbdir` using an empty folder on your local machine.
+If you want to store the database permanently, you will need to initiate the `dbdir` using an empty folder on your local machine.

 ```R
 library(DBI)